kukelekuuk00/Darmok/README.md

 - Define any number of channels - with configurable colors, message formats, etc
 - Per-channel permissions for read and speak let you control who sees and who can talk to a channel.
 - Permissions to allow players to auto-join, or have channels automatically set as default
-- Abides by the Essentials /mute command
-- Towny integration (optional).
-Duplicates the town chat or nation chat commands
 - Players may join/leave a channel if the channel permissions allow it
+- Range-based channels
 - Moderators may force players into a specific channel
 - Moderators may kick players from a channel
 - Moderators may ban/unban players from a specific channel
-- Smart profanity filter (optional) - catches most "leet-speak", ignores characters meant to bypass, etc
+- Smart profanity filter (optional) - catches "leet-speak", ignores characters meant to bypass, etc
 - Caps-lock filter (optional) - Limit capital letters in a sentence to a percentage, with a minimum string length
-- Permission node to use color/text codes in chat
-- List available channels, or channels you're currently in
+- List available channels

 ## Install

-Move the darmok.jar file to your plugins folder.
+Move the darmok.jar file to your mods folder.

-**Vault necessary if you wish to have permissions prefix/suffixes in chat messages.**

 Darmok comes with default channels you're likely familiar with.